CLC

 License Type Bond Amount Notes

-Commercial Contractors $10,000 Required for both restricted and unrestricted commercial licenses
+Commercial Contractor $10,000 Required for both Restricted and Unrestricted Commercial licenses

 What Makes Arkansas Contractor Licensing Unique